Early RUPERT NEVE consoles and their stories | PART TWO: 1962 – 1968 | ‘A Revolution Has Occurred’

 All 7 Groups and Outputs have the EMT faders, which aren’t ‘flush’ mounted but stand proud on the panel, as do all of the desks faders.

-Let’s get down on out hands and knees, with some jack-cords in our hands and look at patching on the Wessex Neve.
-Note that the jackfield has single, rather domestic looking jacks, prior to Neve adopting the rows of ‘Mosses and Mitchell’ jack strips.
+Let’s get down on our hands and knees, whilst clutching some jack-cords of course, and look at the patching on the Wessex Neve.
+Note that the jackfield has single, rather domestic looking jacks, prior to Neve adopting the usual rows of ‘Mosses and Mitchell’ jack strips.

 At the top are the ‘Post Fade Insert’ jacks , with ‘Returns’ at the top above the ‘Sends’.
 In fact there are both ‘Send 1’ and also ‘Send 2’ jacks, which I must confess I don’t understand.
 Next down the ‘Pre Fade Insert’ jacks.
 Just ‘Return’ then ‘Send’ here.
 Each of the 18 channels has a ‘Phase’ switch wired in the next row.